img 1985

 Sansui AU-20000

 I washed and disassembled this module to gain access to some previously badly soldered wiring, some of which had to be replaced.
-Vias and all other connectors also needed careful attention.
+Vias and all other connections needed careful attention.

 Sansui AU-20000

 This is the wire I replaced, a wire of the correct gauge and terminated correctly.
-These inter-board connections and stand-offs are critically important, and some other aspects of these modules usually need attention.
+These inter-board connections and stand-offs are critically important, and usually need attention.
 Everything here was loose, dirty, needing TLC.

 Sansui AU-20000